seraphgrid/TENKA_OVERKILL/README.md

     which serve an equivalent purpose. alternatively, install rtorrent, xsel, yt-dlp, emacs and mpv. they're all pretty lightweight and non-offensive to just have sitting there, anyway.

-3. change the commands involving the file manager you want to use.
-M-X, M-X, fileselect.multiple_files.command [file manager] You can then you use C-c C-s, then type config to save that change.
+3. change the commands involving the file manager you want to use. the variable to change is c.fileselect.multiple_files.command.

 4.  change the start page specified in c.url.default_page and c.url.start_pages, unless you like that (currently, very) stupid thing.